Monday, June 18, 2012

 Apricot Fruit Tart Dessert Recipe From The Disney Channel

-Ella pretty much had the commercial memorized, but I googled the recipe just to make sure we had the baking instructions correct.
-You can read Megan's blog post here, with her original recipe, and the cute story of visiting Farmer Eric's Garden of Fruit.
+She pretty much had the commercial memorized, but I googled the recipe just to make sure we had the baking instructions correct.

 This is such a fun recipe to make with the kids and I'm sure we will be trying them again!
 Have fun!